ujamjar/hardcaml/README.md

 Hardcaml is now developed at [Jane Street](https://github.com/janestreet/hardcaml)!

-The various hardcaml libraries that lived under the ujamjar organisation will be released under Jane Street in the coming months.
+Various hardcaml libraries that lived under the ujamjar organisation have been updated, improved and released by Jane Street.

 # Deprecated version